 - Any time a student sees a physician for an injury that occurred during the after school activity or athletic competition, he or she may not resume activity until the doctor issues a written release.

 - Any time a student is suspected of having a concussion, the Rotolo administration, coaches, and sponsors will follow the IESA concussion protocol.

 - Students must be in attendance at school at least one-half day previous to an evening or after-school function in order to participate in it.
 Student athletes who do not participate in Physical Education class due to illness or injury will not be allowed participation in the day’s athletic event.
 If a student leaves school early because of illness, that student should not expect to participate in any after-school activity.
 (11:30 a.m. designates half a school day).
-Special dispensation can be given by the Principal or Assistant Principal for Operations and Athletics for such things as family emergencies, funerals, etc…
+Special dispensation can be given by Building Administration for such things as family emergencies, funerals, etc.

 - All students participating in athletics are required to have a sports physical examination on file each year.
 Students will not be able to participate in practices or competitions without a current physical.

 - Specific incidents of behavior or academic problems not covered in the school activities and athletic code are subject to review and disciplinary action of the Principal or Assistant Principal for Operations and Athletics.